Monte Carlo Tree Search with Tensor Factorization for Optimization Problems in Robotics: Related Work

 \subsection{Hybrid Methods}

 Hybrid methods have also been developed that integrate multiple planning paradigms to overcome the limitations of purely gradient-based, sampling-based, or search-based methods.
 For example, combining trajectory optimization with sampling-based planners (such as RRT followed by trajectory optimization \citep{deits2015computing}) enables more effective exploration in high-dimensional spaces.
 In the context of mixed-integer programming, approaches like Logic-Geometric Programming (LGP) \citep{toussaint2015logic} alternate between discrete symbolic search and continuous geometric optimization.
-More recent hybrid methods combine global search strategies (e.g., MCTS or heuristic-based planners) with local refinement techniques or learning-based value estimation \citep{marcucci2024shortest, Xue24RSS}.
-These approaches have proven especially effective for solving complex planning problems that involve both discrete and continuous variables \citep{anthony2017thinking, kim2020monte}.
-By leveraging the strengths of both local optimization and global search, these methods achieve practical efficiency across a wide range of applications, including obstacle avoidance, contact-rich manipulation and legged locomotion.
+More recent hybrid methods combine global search strategies (e.g., MCTS or heuristic-based planners) with local refinement techniques or learning-based value estimation \citep{marcucci2024shortest, Xue24RSS}, demonstrating strong performance in solving complex planning problems that involve both discrete and continuous variables.
+By leveraging the strengths of both local optimization and global search, these methods achieve practical efficiency across a wide range of applications, including obstacle avoidance, contact-rich manipulation and legged locomotion \citep{anthony2017thinking, kim2020monte}.

 Despite these benefits, hybrid methods often require careful engineering and tuning of parameters to balance computational resources effectively.
 Additionally, the integration of different planning paradigms introduces additional algorithmic complexity and implementation overhead, complicating both theoretical analysis and practical deployment.